Peter Baker - Board Vice Chair

 Clinical Social Worker and Retired Assistant Professor of Social Work

-He is former chairperson of the National Association of Social Workers (NASW), Maine Chapter’s Committee on Lesbian, Gay, Bisexual, and Transgender Advocacy.
+Frank is former chairperson of the National Association of Social Workers (NASW), Maine Chapter’s Committee on Lesbian, Gay, Bisexual, and Transgender Advocacy.
 He served on the Council of Social Work Education’s Council on Sexual Orientation and Gender Identity.
 He is a former member of the Board of Directors of SAGE Maine, and he served on the Maine legislature’s Joint Standing Judiciary Committee’s Family Law Advisory Commission (FLAC) from 2012-2022.
-He has served on boards of the Kids First Center, the ACLU of Maine, and Maine TRANSNET.
+Frank also served on the boards of the Kids First Center, the ACLU of Maine, and Maine TRANSNET.
 He was a founding member of the Portland Area LGBT Parents Group.
-He lives in Portland with his husband Marvin Ellison and is the proud father of a son, Sam and his wife, Keisha, and is now a grandpa to two wonderful granddaughters Maya and Zoe.
+Frank lives in Portland with his husband Marvin Ellison and is the proud father of a son, Sam and his wife, Keisha, and is now a grandpa to two wonderful granddaughters Maya and Zoe.

 Sara Forgione